robertdpowell/rp_blog/_posts/2021-06-07-Continuous Delivery.md

 #### CHAPTER 4 - Implementing a Testing Strategy

-- A test strategy tells us how we address certain risks in our product
+- A test strategy tells us how we address certain risks in our product.

-- Limit automated acceptance testing to complete coverage of happy paths and limited coverage of the most importnt other parts.
+- Limit automated acceptance testing to complete coverage of happy paths and limited coverage of the most important other parts.

 - Testing at the right time leads to better code.